 Use identical streams wherever possible to maintain a high frame rate.
 Stream profiles can be used to ensure that streams are identical.

-Accessing Motion JPEG and H.264 video streams simultaneously affects both frame rate and bandwidth.
+Accessing video streams with different codecs simultaneously affects both frame rate and bandwidth.
+For optimal performance, use streams with the same codec.

 Heavy usage of event settings affects the product’s CPU load which in turn affects the frame rate.